sylzys/TypoFixr/README.md

 It is available through
 [Sublime Package Contol](http://wbond.net/sublime_packages/package_control) and this is the recommended way of installation.
-Just open Packaope Control and look for TypoFirx
+Just open Package Control and look for TypoFirx

 ### Alternative installation methods